GFEMediaGmbH/asni-statamic4/content/collections/pages/en/spenden.md

             content:
               -
                 type: text
                 text: 'In order to reach our goals, we need support from a big pool of supporters.
-Your financial engagement will strengthen our work and invest in a great idea.
-We take online donations through Paypal.
-Your information will be strictly confidential.'
+Your financial engagement will strengthen our work and invest in a great idea. '
           -
             type: paragraph
             attrs: